 ⭐️Did you Make This?

-If you make this recipe, please comment and let me know.
+If you make your own coconut milk, please comment and let me know.
 I enjoy hearing from you.
 If you loved it, please give it a 5 star rating!
 They really help other readers.

 📖 Recipe